 If you’re a regular reader, you know I never leave home without sun protection.
 So I couldn’t write about my road trip essentials without mentioning it!

 You can definitely get a sunburn even if you’re spending the whole day in the car … ask me how I know that!
 Bring plenty of sunscreen and make sure to coat your face and arms with it (at the very least).
-I like Hawaiian Tropic Sheer Touch Sunscreen for my body and Neutrogena Clear Face Sunscreen for my face.
+I like Hawaiian Tropic Sheer Touch Sunscreen for my body and Neutrogena Ultra Sheer Sunscreen for my face.

 Bring along a couple pairs of your favorite sunglasses, and you won’t spend the whole trip squinting out the windows.
 They’ll also make driving toward the setting sun at the end of the day much more bearable.

-I also like to pack a crushable hat or ball cap to protect my face and scalp during an unplanned hike or a stroll around a cute downtown.
+A crushable hat or ball cap are also road trip necessities, and they’ll help protect your face and scalp during unplanned hikes or a stroll around a cute downtown.

 Finally, there are a few other items that can make or break your road trip.